AbdullahBera/School_District_Analysis/README.md

 In this section, I comparatively analyze the results when 9th grader math and reading scores were present and when they were replaced with NaN's.

 * **How is the district summary affected?** There is a relatively small difference in the results of the district summary.
 As can be inferred in table one compared to table two; excluding the math and reading scores of 9th graders from Thomas High School relatively decreases the results of the metrics.
-This implies that the scores of 9th graders from Thomas high school are high causing such a fall in the metrics, especially in math scores when they are excluded.
+This implies that the scores of 9th graders from Thomas high school are high causing a fall in the metrics, especially when the math scores are excluded.
 	![district_summary_withoutnan](Resources/district_summary_withoutnan.png)
 	 ***Table 1: District Summary without NaN replacement***